Written by Dr. M. Dennis Jackson, Professor of English (retired), University of Delaware

 Trust me, the professors will welcome your help (writing good recommendation letters takes time, and can be a challenge even for skilled writers).
 The more prepared my students were, when they requested a letter, the easier my task was, and the more effective my letter was.

-Let's say you want me to write a recommendation for you.
+Let's say you want me to write a recommendation letter for graduate school.
 Here is a helpful list of things you can prepare for me and your other references:

 Make certain I have your telephone number and e-mail address, in case I need further information.